Fonxy666/texting-application/README.md

   "FrontendPort": "{your frontend port, and ip}"   // like for a localhost angular one: 'http://localhost:4200' }`

+#Tests
+  For testing in the backend, you need to define a `testConfiguration.json` -> root/Server/MessageAppServer/testConfiguration.json.
+These tests will run in a different database, not in the 'real-world' database.
+This file should look the same as the `secrets.json`.

 # Archknowledge
   A special thanks to all contributors and libraries used in this ASP.NET/React project.